Artificial intelligence (AI) and the study of algorithms, known as machine learning, will analyse complex medical

 The QSM process is time-consuming and automation of this procedure with machine learning will contribute to the development of imaging biomarkers.
 The more advanced algorithms will be able to evaluate images that indicate evidence of ALS or PLS.
 Computer-assisted therapeutic management is involved in selecting the correct medication and the optimisation of dosages.
 This approach is also essential to decide the course of therapy needed for the patient.
 This system aims to decrease the adverse effects of hypersensitivity reactions and reducing costs.
 Also, it can change the method of data interpretation for patients with neurodegenerative disorders.

 The integration of AI into the clinical setting is assisting healthcare workers with the optimisation of the treatment plan towards solving complex disorders.
-These technology platforms help in the effective diagnosis of epilepsy, stroke, ALS and SCI diseases, Alzheimer’s disease and Parkinson’s disease.
+These technology platforms help diagnose epilepsy, stroke, ALS and SCI diseases, Alzheimer’s disease, and Parkinson’s disease.
 For example, AI-based clinical and decision-making processes can monitor neurodegenerative functions resulting in an effective diagnosis on a continual basis.
 Dynamic knowledge repositories are linked to AI systems to train algorithms from the vast collection of electroencephalography and electromyography reports; especially in obtaining real-time clinical data from patient’s specific problems.

 The introduction of AI and machine learning into the clinical setting will change the interaction between the patient and healthcare professional.
 The development of non-invasive and low-cost support tools involving computer-aided diagnosis will support clinicians in the management of patients with Parkinson’s disease and Alzheimer’s disease.